Feeling FOMO after the pandemic stock gains? It might be time to rethink your investing approach

 For anyone who plans to invest for the long term, Mr. Heath and Mr. Ahmed have one last piece of advice: Invest now, not later.

-“Statistically the best time to invest a lump sum is today, because stocks generally do rise,” said Mr. Heath, saying that over enough time, markets will provide good returns.
+“Statistically the best time to invest a lump sum is today, because stocks generally do rise,” Mr. Heath said, adding that over enough time, markets will provide good returns.

 “People, even professionals, generally do a poor job of timing markets, so for any individual investor to think they can outsmart the markets, the odds are pretty low.”